Gablier-R/email-microservice/README.md

 Email Microservice is a simple and scalable email sending service developed using Spring Boot.

 At the moment there is an application that is consuming this service, it is: https://github.com/Gablier-R/api-collections-movies if you want to check it out.
+And see how the producer is implemented to activate the service